hwedwards/ASClinic/docs/software/ros_cmd_line.rst

 Sourcing a ROS package
 **********************

+* :code:`source /opt/ros/<ros-distro>/setup.bash` sources the :code:`setup.bash` script for the ROS distribution specified by :code:`<ros-distro>`.

+* :code:`source /opt/ros/melodic/setup.bash` sources the :code:`setup.bash` script for the ROS melodic distribution.

-* :code:`<path_to_catkin_ws>/devel/setup.bash` sources the :code:`setup.bash` script that was automatically created when the :code:`catkin_make` command was successfully run
+* :code:`source <path_to_catkin_ws>/devel/setup.bash` sources the :code:`setup.bash` script that was automatically created when the :code:`catkin_make` command was successfully run

-* :code:`~/asclinic-system/catkin_ws/devel/setup.bash` sources the :code:`setup.bash` script for when this repository was cloned to the default location for the logged in user, i.e., to :code:`~/asclinic-system/`
+* :code:`source ~/asclinic-system/catkin_ws/devel/setup.bash` sources the :code:`setup.bash` script for when this repository was cloned to the default location for the logged in user, i.e., to :code:`~/asclinic-system/`

+* :code:`echo $ROS_PACKAGE_PATH` to display which paths are sources in the current terminal session.

 Launching nodes